 Canvas tarpaulins are one of the most durable tarps on the market today.
 These eco-friendly canvas covers are water resistant and mildew resistant.
 This specific range of tan coloured canvas tarps are heavy weight 18 ounce per square yard after proofing, this equates to approx. 540 grams per square metre - the higher the number, the heavier and more durable the fabric.

-These canvas sheets are incredibly durable and are suitable for many uses including agricultural and farming use, log stores and more.
+These canvas sheets are incredibly durable and are suitable for many uses including agricultural, farming use, DIY and more.
 The classic look and feel of the canvas is favoured by many customers and its strength and weight are suitable for heavy duty purposes.

 The canvas sheets come pre-waxed but over time it will need to be applied again.
 Re-waxing is a simple process and specialist tools can be purchased.

 - Single filled cotton duck canvas

 - Eyelets approx. 2ft (60cm) intervals on all sides